 My father served in the Navy and flew Sea King helicopters.
 My mother, born second generation Japanese Canadian Nisei, was a teacher.
 They both grew up in Revelstoke, a little mountain community more than 5000km away.
 Despite the distance I felt we were a close family.

 When I was a kid, my uncle told me that I was a "half blood".
 I figured he meant I was half Japanese.
 In time I learnt the correct wording, I was Japanese Canadian, third generation Sansei.
 The Hawaiian term for people of mixed blood is "Hapa", and that resonates.

-I completed my Fine Arts D.E.C in Montreal and then went to do my B.F.A at the Nova Scotia College of Art and Design where I could study under John Greer.
-Hooked on carving stone I headed to Pietrasanta, Italy where I could immerse myself in the world of marble carving.
+I earned my Fine Arts D.E.C in Montreal and then my B.F.A at the Nova Scotia College of Art and Design where I could study under John Greer.
+With a deep devotion for stones I headed to Pietrasanta, Italy where I could immerse myself in the world of marble carving.
 I worked at Studio Leonardi for three wonderful years.
-For the last twenty years I have worked out of my studio at the edge of the forest near on Vancouver Island.
+For the last twenty years I have maintained my studio practice at the edge of the forest near PKOLS on Vancouver Island.

 Besides sculpture I also do illustration work, most recently the artwork for the book,"Paseka, A Little Elephant, Brave" by author Ruth James.
 If you have an idea you'd like to discuss, please contact me and we'll go from there.